-- The Act provides that Parents Leave must be taken in the period after Maternity, Adoptive or Paternity Leave ends and before the 12 months since the child’s birth or adoption placement ends.
-In the case of mothers who have taken maternity leave and additional maternity leave, parents leave must be taken the day immediately following the end of additional maternity leave or within 2 years of the birth of the child.
+- In the case of mothers who have taken maternity leave and additional maternity leave, parents leave must be taken the day immediately following the end of additional maternity leave or within 2 years of the birth of the child.

 - Discuss your Parents Leave plans with your manager, at least 6 weeks in advance.
 While business requirements must be taken into consideration, your manager will work with you to ensure that workload does not restrict you from taking Parents Leave.